Corvus (constellation): Meteor showers

 Two established meteor showers originate from within Corvus' boundaries.
 German astronomer Cuno Hoffmeister discovered and named the Corvids in 1937, after observing them between June 25 and July 2.
 They have not been seen since, nor was there evidence of a shower when previous records were examined.
 Hoffmeister noted the trajectory of the shower was similar to that of the comet 11P/Tempel–Swift–LINEAR, though this was not confirmed by Zhukov and colleagues in 2011.
 The shower has been tentatively linked with 4015 Wilson–Harrington.
 In January 2013, the MO Video Meteor Network published the discovery of the Eta Corvids, assigning some 300 meteors seen between January 20 and 26.
 Their existence was confirmed by data analysis later that year.

 Popular culture

 In 1624, German astronomer Jakob Bartsch equated the constellation Argo Navis with Noah's Ark, linking Corvus and Columba to the crow and dove that feature in the story in Genesis.

 In Action Comics #14 (January 2013), which was published 7 November 2012, astrophysicist Neil deGrasse Tyson appears in the story, in which he determines that Superman's home planet, Krypton, orbited the red dwarf LHS 2520 in the constellation Corvus, 27.1 light-years from Earth.
-Tyson assisted DC Comics in selecting a real-life star that would be an appropriate parent star to Krypton, and picked the star in Corvus, and which is the mascot of Superman's high school, the Smallville Crows.
+Tyson assisted DC Comics in selecting a real-life star that would be an appropriate parent star to Krypton, and picked the star in Corvus, the mascot of Superman's high school, the Smallville Crows.